bloomberg/memray/docs/run.rst

 program needs to acquire more memory.

-You can ask Memray to show you each individual object being created and destroyed, instead, by proving the ``--trace-python-allocators`` argument to the ``run`` subcommand.
+You can ask Memray to show you each individual object being created and destroyed, instead, by providing the ``--trace-python-allocators`` argument to the ``run`` subcommand.
 This records a lot more data and makes profiling much slower.
 It will show you all allocations, even ones that don't result in your program requesting more memory from the system because the interpreter already